by Dr. Irv Bromberg, University of Toronto, Canada

 Shabbat HaChodesh is the first day of Nisan if that is a Saturday (in which case it coincides with Rosh Chodesh), otherwise the prior Shabbat (days remaining before Nisan = 0 to 6).

-Shabbat HaGadol is the Shabbat before Passover (day in Nisan = 8th to 14th).
-On this day the congregation or yeshiva rabbi usually delivers a major derashah (longer than usual sermon), typically on a topic related to the exodus from Egypt, during either the morning services or prior to the afternoon service.
+Shabbat HaGadol is the last Shabbat before Passover (day in Nisan = 8th to 14th).
+On this day the congregation or yeshiva rabbi usually delivers a major derashah (longer than usual sermon), typically on a topic related to the exodus from Egypt and/or Passover preparations, during either the morning services or prior to the afternoon service.
+When Shabbat HaGadol will be the day before Passover starts, however, some rabbis advance this derashah one week earlier so that it will be more relevant.

 Shabbat Chazon (Prophesy) is the Shabbat before Tisha B'Av (day in Av = 4th to 9th).
 When the 9th of Av is Shabbat, observation of Tisha B'Av is postponed to the 10th of Av, hence this special Shabbat sometimes lands on the 9th.